mouusm04/SafeGraph/docs/index.md

 1. Visit https://shop.safegraph.com

 2. Create an account with SafeGraph.
-For exsting user, click **Log In**.
+For exsiting user, click **Log In**.

 3. Click **Create an API Key**.